KRR-Oxford/OWL2Vec-Star/Version_0.1/README.md

-This folder includes the codes and data to re-run the membership and subsumption prediction experiments in our paper "OWL2Vec\*: Embedding OWL Ontologies".
+This folder includes the codes and data to re-run the membership and subsumption prediction experiments in our paper ***"OWL2Vec\*: Embedding OWL Ontologies"***.

 Our python codes in this package are tested with
 1. Python 3.7